yashisrani/Yosemite-Crew/apps/mobileAppYC/README.md

 ---

 This directory contains the React Native mobile application for the **Yosemite Crew** open-source operating system for animal health.
-This app serves as the primary interface for pet owners to connect with veterinary clinics and manage their pet's health.
+This app serves as the primary interface for companion owners to connect with veterinary clinics and manage their companion's health.

 ## 🛠️ Getting Started